 - 3. Verify that the IBM host adapter device driver version in each cluster node is current.
-If they are not current, refer to the readme file located in the \Host_Adapter directory on the installation CD and upgrade the device drivers. - 4.
+If they are not current, refer to the readme file located in the \Host Adapter directory on the installation CD and upgrade the device drivers. - 4.
 Install the new version of the Storage Manager software in each cluster node.
-See "Installing the storage management software" on page 77 for instructions. - 5.
+See "Installing Storage Manager 9.23 Client" on page 74 for instructions. - 5.
 Start up one node at a time and complete the following steps for each node: - a.
-Click Start → Administrative Tools → Services.
+Click Start -> Administrative Tools -> Services.
 The Services window opens. - b.
 From the list of displayed services, right-click the cluster server.
 Click Automatic to change the cluster server startup option. - c.
 Manually start the cluster server service. - 6.
 Open Cluster Administrator windows and verify that the cluster groups can be brought online.
 If not, contact your IBM service representative for support.